JacopoWolf/PotatoChatProtocol/docs/PCP-Min.md

 The user sends this message to the chat room it's last connected to.

 If message lenght is greater than [ 2044 ] it means the message has been splitted between multiple packages.
+There are two ways to notify the last packet:
-Last package is notified with a message lenght lesser than 2044.
+* Message lenght lesser than 2044.
-If the content results in a multiple of this number, an empty package will be sent to notify end of transmission.
+* If the content results in a multiple of this number, a packet with the message field empty.

 <table>